MicrosoftDocs/azure-docs/articles/search/vector-search-ranking.md

 For example, documents that talk about different species of dogs would be clustered close together in the embedding space.
 Documents about cats would be close together, but farther from the dogs cluster while still being in the neighborhood for animals.
 Dissimilar concepts such as cloud computing would be much farther away.
 In practice, these embedding spaces are very abstract and don't have well-defined, human-interpretable meanings, but the core idea stays the same.

-### How does this fit into search?
+### How does this fit into query execution?

-The input data within a search request would be fed into the same machine learning model that generated the embedding space for the vector index.
+The input data within a query request would be fed into the same machine learning model that generated the embedding space for the vector index.
 This model would output a vector in the same embedding space.
-Since similar data are clustered close together, finding matches is equivalent to finding the nearest vectors -- the "nearest neighbors" -- and returning the associated documents as the search result.
+Since similar data are clustered close together, finding matches is equivalent to finding the nearest vectors and returning the associated documents as the search result.

-Using the previous example, if a search request is about dogs, the model would map the query into a vector that exists somewhere in the cluster of vectors representing documents about dogs.
-Finding the nearest vectors -- the most "similar" based on a similarity metric -- would return those relevant documents.
+Using the previous example, if a query request is about dogs, the model maps the query into a vector that exists somewhere in the cluster of vectors representing documents about dogs.
+Finding the nearest vectors, or the most "similar" vector based on a similarity metric, would return those relevant documents.

 Commonly used similarity metrics include 'cosine', 'euclidean' (also known as 'l2 norm'), and 'dot product', which are summarized here.

-Cosine calculates the angle between two vectors.
-Euclidean calculates the Euclidean distance between two vectors, which is the l2-norm of the difference of the two vectors.
-Dot product is affected by both vectors' magnitudes and the angle between them.
++ Cosine calculates the angle between two vectors.

++ Euclidean calculates the Euclidean distance between two vectors, which is the l2-norm of the difference of the two vectors.

++ Dot product is affected by both vectors' magnitudes and the angle between them.

 For normalized embedding spaces, dot product is equivalent to the cosine similarity, but is more efficient.

 ## Approximate Nearest Neighbors

-Finding the true set of 'k' nearest neighbors requires comparing the input vector exhaustively against all vectors in the dataset.
+Finding the true set of ['k' nearest neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) requires comparing the input vector exhaustively against all vectors in the dataset.
 While each vector similarity calculation is relatively fast, performing these exhaustive comparisons across large datasets is computationally expensive and slow because of the sheer number of comparisons that are required.
 For example, if a dataset contains 10 million 1,000-dimensional vectors, computing the distance between the query vector and all vectors in the dataset would require scanning 37 GB of data (assuming single-precision floating point vectors) and a high number of similarity calculations.

 To address this challenge, approximate nearest neighbor (ANN) search methods are used to trade off recall for speed.
 These methods can efficiently find a small set of candidate vectors that are most likely to be similar to the query vector, reducing the total number of vectors comparisons.